layrjs/layr/docs/getting-started/hello-world.md

 server.start();
 ```

 Oh my!
 All that code just for a simple "Hello, World!"?
-Sure, it sounds an overkill, but we've actually implemented a full-grade backend with a data model, some business logic, and an HTTP server exposing the whole thing.
+Sure, it sounds overkill, but we've actually implemented a full-grade backend with a data model, some business logic, and an HTTP server exposing the whole thing.

 Let's decompose the code to understand what we've accomplished.